anantgarg/kudos/install.md

 1. Go to https://apps.twitter.com/app/new
 2. Enter website & callback URL same as that of your kudos URL
 3. Go to "Keys and Access Tokens" tab and copy API Key and API Secret into the config.php file
+4. Click on Twitter option in the Connect tab and follow the onscreen instructions

 # Facebook integration